-This example shows how to generate an array of LTI models that represents the plant variations of a control system from a Simulink model.
-This array of models is used in the Control System Designer for control design.
+This example shows how to generate an array of LTI models that represent the plant variations of a control system from a Simulink® model.
+This array of models is used in Control System Designer for control design.

 In armature-controlled DC motors, the applied voltage